Ronald G. Larson

-Ronald G. Larson is George G. Brown Professor of Chemical Engineering and Alfred H. White Distinguished University Professor at the University of Michigan, where he holds joint appointments in Macromolecular Science and Engineering, Biomedical Engineering, and Mechanical Engineering.
+Ronald G. Larson is George G. Brown Professor of Chemical Engineering and Alfred H. White Distinguished University Professor at the University of Michigan, where he holds joint appointments in macromolecular science and engineering, biomedical engineering, and mechanical engineering.
 He is internationally recognized for his research contributions to the fields of polymer physics and complex fluid rheology, especially in the development of theory and computational simulations.
 Notably, Larson and collaborators discovered new types of viscoelastic instabilities for polymer molecules and developed predictive theories for their flow behavior.
-He has written numerous scientific papers and two books on these subjects, including a 1998 textbook, “The Structure and Rheology of Complex Fluids”.
+He has written numerous scientific papers and two books on these subjects, including a 1998 textbook, "The Structure and Rheology of Complex Fluids".

 He is a fellow of the American Physical Society, the American Institute of Chemical Engineers, Bingham medalist and the Society of Rheology.
 He was also elected a member of the National Academy of Engineering (2003) for elucidating the flow properties of complex fluids at the molecular and continuum levels through theory and experiment.

 Academic career

 Larson received a B.S. in 1975, an M.S. in 1977, and a Ph.D. in 1980, all in chemical engineering from the University of Minnesota.
-Before joining the University of Michigan in 1996, he was a Member of the Technical Staff at Bell Laboratories from 1980-1996.
-Larson served as the Chair of the Department of Chemical Engineering of the University of Michigan from 2000-2008.
+Before joining the University of Michigan in 1996, he was a Member of the Technical Staff at Bell Laboratories from 1980 to 1996.
+Larson served as the Chair of the Department of Chemical Engineering of the University of Michigan from 2000 to 2008.
 He is currently the George G. Brown Professor and Alfred H. White Distinguished University Professor of Chemical Engineering, and is a core member of the Biointerfaces Institute.

-Larson was the President of the Society of Rheology (SOR) from 1997-1999, and served on the Executive Committee of SOR during the period of 1994-2001.
+Larson was the President of the Society of Rheology (SOR) from 1997 to 1999, and served on the Executive Committee of SOR during the period of 1994-2001.
 He is a fellow of the American Physical Society (APS), and was the chair of the APS Division of Polymers in 2010.
 He is a member of the American Chemical Society (ACS), the American Association for the Advancement of Science (AAAS), and the American Institute of Chemical Engineers (AIChE).